-If approved, applicants have three months from the date of the decision to complete all postapproval steps, unless a deferred licence date was agreed due to restrictive covenants.
+If approved, applicants have three months to complete post-approval steps, unless a deferred licence date has been agreed.

-If refused, the CLC will inform applicants of the grounds and allow for representations or additional documentation within one month.
-Additional requirements may be imposed to ensure regulatory compliance.
+If refused, the CLC will explain the reasons and offer the opportunity to respond with representations or further documentation within one month.
+Additional requirements may be imposed to ensure compliance.